Code testing

 The test suite can generate benchmark files which can later be compared against new test suite output files.

-This is often a good idea if one wants to ensure that changes the chombo-discharge
+This is often a good idea if one wants to ensure that modifications to the chombo-discharge source code does not unintentionally change the output of computer simulations.

 Once the code development is completed, the benchmark files can later be bit-wise (using h5diff) compared against the results of a later test suite.